argumentativeyouth/pblog/_posts/2020-02-16-gandhi-feynman-bajrang-dal-and-a-curious-tale-of-power-structures.md

 ---
 layout: post
-title: Gandhi, Feynman, Bajrang Dal, Bajrang Dal And A Curious Tale Of Power Structures
+title: Gandhi, Feynman, Bajrang Dal, And A Curious Tale Of Power Structures
 date: 2020-02-16
 ---
 Back in the 1930s, it was believed that stuttering was genetic.
 That is, if you were born a stutterer, nothing could be done about it.